-As of the date of this prospectus, Capital Sisters has \$750,000 principal amount of loans outstanding, \$200,000 to Friendship Bridge, an organization that offers microloans solely to women in Guatemala, \$300,000 to the Center for Agriculture and Rural Development (CARD) in the Philippines, and \$250,000 to FINCA Afghanistan, an affiliate of FINCA International which provides microfinance services in 35 countries around the world.
+As of the date of this prospectus, Capital Sisters has \$800,000 principal amount of loans outstanding, \$200,000 to Friendship Bridge, an organization that offers microloans solely to women in Guatemala, \$300,000 to the Center for Agriculture and Rural Development (CARD) in the Philippines, and \$300,000 to a partner in Afghanistan who is an affiliate of an international organization which provides microfinance services in 35 countries around the world.
 There are no outstanding loans to MFIs that are delinquent.

 The following table indicates the maturities of the loans to MFIs which are outstanding as of the date of this prospectus.
-To date \$1,725,000 of loans disbursed under the Investment Program has reached maturity and been repaid.
+To date \$2,075,000 of loans disbursed under the Investment Program has reached maturity and been repaid.

-MFI Loan Maturity Schedule Dec 31, 2019
+MFI Loan Maturity Schedule

 Year Ending December 31 Amount

-2020 \$350,000
+2021 \$700,000

-2021 \$400,000
+2022 \$100,000

-Total MFI Loans \$750,000
+Total MFI Loans \$800,000